EstrellaSpaans/Covid_Vaccine_Management_System/Full_Report.md

 - Object Name: inventory_update
 - Input: vaccine_no, date, staff_id
 - Output Updated columns: date_used, used_by
-- Functionality: This SQL procedure makes sure that when a vaccine have beens given to a patient, the staff member will update the inventory.
+- Functionality: This SQL procedure makes sure that when a vaccine has been given to a patient, the staff member will update the inventory.

 **Procedure Code**